 Updated 2023:

 Recently, I started working with this linen closet client again, and she shared with me how her linen closet looks now.
 She did great!
-After so many years, her kids are now in high school and elementary school; they needed more space for larger towels, so she reduced it to just two large bins.
+After so many years, her kids are now in elementary and high school; they needed more space for larger towels, so she reduced the number of bins to just two large (affiliate) ones.

-Some home zones will need reorganizing as the kids grow and change; this area just needed a little modification to stay organized for her family.
+Some home zones will need to be reorganized as the kids grow and change; this area just needed a little modification to stay organized for her family.
 I'm so proud of her for keeping the continuously used area organized for so long.

 If you need support and advice on organizing your home, check out my Virtual Organizing Services.
 Reach out, and let's talk about your goals.